Frequently Asked Benefits Questions

 Athletic, dramatic, and musical events

-Show your faculty /staff ID card to receive discount.
+Show your faculty /staff ID card to receive discount on admission.

 Faculty/Staff cardholders receive a 10% discount on clothing, school supplies, art supplies and general books, i.e. novels, reference etc. Items NOT eligible for this discount are textbooks, software and food.

 SBCC Employee Fitness Program is available to all SBCC Bargaining Units.
 For information, please see the SBCC Employee Fitness Program